Scenario Reduction for Distributionally Robust Optimization: Introduction

 In practical SO problems, information about the underlying probability distribution is often limited.
 Recent research has focused on developing approaches that combine the advantages of both SO and RO to efficiently achieve high-quality protection against uncertainty.
 Specifically, \emph{Distributionally Robust Optimization (DRO)} seeks to solve a ``robust'' version of a stochastic optimization problem when there is incomplete knowledge of the probability distribution~\cite{DRO_book}.
 The advantage of DRO lies in its ability to protect solutions against relevant uncertainties while avoiding the overly conservative incorporation of irrelevant uncertainties sometimes observed in classic robust approaches.
 The articles~\cite{drosurvey1, drosurvey2} provide a comprehensive overview of DRO literature and we refer the interested reader to those for an in-depth exposition.

-The size and complexity of optimization problems under uncertainty increase with the number of scenarios, resulting in long solution times.
+The size and complexity of optimization problems under uncertainty increase with the number of scenarios or data points, resulting in long solution times.
 To manage computational complexity, scenario reduction techniques are often applied.
 These methods aim to reduce the number of scenarios while retaining the essential information about the uncertainty, thereby making the optimization problem more tractable without significantly compromising solution quality.
 As a well-established approach, scenario reduction is applied in stochastic and robust optimization~\citep{goerigk_scen_reduction, roemisch-scenredSO}.
 In this paper, we address the challenge of reducing the scenario set size in DRO for discrete and continuous uncertainties with a monotonically homogeneous uncertain objective function.
 To achieve this, we select a set of representative scenarios and formulate an approximate DRO problem.
 This approach generates solutions that remain well-protected against uncertainty while still delivering reliable results for the original problem.
-The main idea is to use clustering methods in order to aggregate similiar scenarios.
-Specifically, we perform scenario clustering in two ways: first, by solving a mixed-integer optimization problem that minimizes the clustering approximation factor, and second, heuristically using the well-known $k$-means algorithm.
+The main idea is to use clustering methods in order to aggregate similar scenarios.
+Specifically, we perform scenario clustering in two ways: first, by solving a mixed-integer optimization problem that minimizes the clustering approximation factor, and second, using the well-known $k$-means algorithm.
 We refine and extend our approach to address problems with quadratic objectives, where the clustering task is formulated as a mixed-integer semidefinite program.
 To construct the approximated DRO problem, we aggregate the probabilities in the ambiguity set according to their representative scenarios.
 Computational experiments on benchmark instances from the MIPLIB and portfolio optimization problems demonstrate that our scenario reduction typically induces small errors only.
-Additionally, the effectiveness of $k$-means as a fast heuristic for the clustering task is shown, achieving similar approximation guarantees for the representative scenarios with significantly faster computation.
+In instances of non-linear scenario dependence, our method demonstrates superior accuracy in approximating the objective function.
+Additionally, the effectiveness of $k$-means as a fast clustering method is shown by achieving similar approximation guarantees for the representative scenarios with significantly faster computation.

-\paragraph{Problem setting}
+\paragraph*{Problem setting}

 We consider the problem of minimizing an uncertain objective function \(f \colon (x,s) \in \R^n \times \R^m \mapsto f(x,s)\in \R\) with \(n,m\in \N\) over a feasible set \(\mX\subseteq\R^n\) that is allowed to contain both discrete as well as continuous variables.
 The objective depends on the decision variable \(x\in \mX\) and a random vector \(s\in\mS\) with realizations inside the scenario set \(\mS\subseteq\R^m\).